The Ultimate Guide to Electric Trolling Motors (Plus Some Awesome Models)

-Hand-control motors Much like your traditional gas-powered troller.
+- Hand-control motors: These are much like your traditional gas-powered troller.
 Tiller handle models are easy to control, but you have to be right by it.

 What is a deployment feature?
-Simple put, it's how you set the motor down into the water.
-While most boaters do this by hand, a newer "auto-deploy" technology is now offered, allowing the motor to drop int he water automatically at a push of a button.
-It's pretty slick tech starting to generate buzz around the boating world.
+Simply put, it's how you set the motor down into the water.
+While most boaters do this by hand, a newer "auto-deploy" technology is now offered, allowing the motor to drop in the water automatically at a push of a button.
+It's pretty slick tech that's starting to generate buzz around the boating world.

 Ease of Removal

-GPS tracking A versatile and flexible feature, you can mark a path for the motor to follow, or my favorite is to hover in the same place.
+- GPS tracking: A versatile and flexible feature, you can mark a path for the motor to follow.
+My favorite is to hover in the same place.

-Built-in transducer Link up with your fish finder and get a more accurate picture of what is in front of you.
+- Built-in transducer: Link up with your fish finder and get a more accurate picture of what's in front of you.
 As a side note, not every model fish finder is compatible with this feature.

 Motor Guide Electric Trolling Motors